ErjanGavalji/dupe-finder/Readme.md

 # Image Backup Consolidator

+A tool to identify duplicate images across multiple backup locations and consolidate them into a single source of truth.

 ## Purpose

 I have a lot of photos gathered through the years.
 I have made tons of backups